sidneyjwang/112-term-project/final/README.txt

 thisisntsand is a sand art generator, with a couple spicy quirks.
 Deriving inspiration from thisissand.com and Sugar, Sugar, the project features three modes: a sandbox mode, a picture mode, and a game mode.
 In sandbox mode, the user is free to pick different colors and pile sand to create art.
 In picture mode, the user uploads a picture and has the option to watch the computer recreate and sand-ify the image, or they may choose to recreate the picture with sand, after which the computer will score their effort.
 In game mode, the user must direct a flow of sand from a starting point to an end point by drawing lines for the sand to slide on and avoiding the obstacles in the way.

 ~~How to play~~
 Open and run thisisntsand.py to begin.
 No modules necessary outside of 112 course notes PIL/Pillow.
+Use window size 600 x 400 (default in the code).

 11/23 tp0 update:
 - Open the file named sandbox.py to run the program